 The slip stitch is the slick technique of passing your stitch from one needle to another without actually knitting it.
 This is used by knitters for a variety of purposes including creating firm edges, decorative colourwork and textural effects.

-The seed stitch is a much loved knitting stitch, thanks to the rich textured fabric it produces.
+The moss stitch, also known as the seed stitch in the US, is a much loved knitting stitch, thanks to the rich textured fabric it produces.
 It is perfect for accessories, and makes a good alternative to rib for collars, cuffs and button bands because it doesn't curl.

 The kitchener stitch, a technique also known as grafting, joins two rows of live stitches leaving no seam, making it a perfect join for shoulder seams, toes on socks and around collars.
 This is a principle finishing technique for your knitting toolbox!